Ayms/node-Tor/README.md

 	https://github.com/joyent/node/issues/3504 (python)
 	https://github.com/joyent/node/issues/3516 (node.js)

-####Windows installation : you must wait for now, please see here why and how to proceed if you really want to install it on windows http://dailyjs.com/2012/05/17/windows-and-node-3/
+####Windows installation : everything is in javascript now, so this should work on windows too, not tested.

 To launch it, you need to be in the lib directory (some small inconvenient that will be fixed) :